Antichain of ordinals in intuitionistic set theory: Constructing antichains

 \begin{proof} Assume $\left(\alpha^+ + \gamma_1\right) \cup \left(\beta^+ + \gamma_2\right) = \left(\alpha^+ + \delta_1\right) \cup \left(\beta^+ + \delta\right)$.
 For any $\eta \in \gamma_1$, we have $\alpha^+ + \eta \in \alpha^+ + \gamma_1 \subseteq \left(\alpha^+ + \delta_1\right) \cup \left(\beta^+ + \delta_2\right)$.
 Suppose that $\alpha^+ + \eta \in \beta^+ + \delta_2$, then $\alpha \in \beta^+ + \delta_2$ by transitivity, and this contradicts \autoref{lem:perp-plus-still-perp}.
 This means we must have $\alpha^+ + \eta \in \alpha^+ + \delta_1$ and thus $\eta \in \delta_1$ by \autoref{lem:ord-plus-inj}, i.e.\ $\gamma_1 \subseteq \delta_1$.
 Entirely symmetrical arguments show that $\delta_1 \subseteq \gamma_1$, $\gamma_2 \subseteq \delta_2$ and $\delta_2 \subseteq \gamma_2$ as well, hence $\gamma_1 = \delta_1$ and $\gamma_2 = \delta_2$ as desired. \end{proof}

 Observe that \autoref{cor:ord-pair} essentially claims that given two incomparable ordinals, there is a method to represent any pair of two ordinals as a single ordinal uniformly.

-Now, before proceeding to treat antichains, we observe that the classical way to defines this notion, i.e.
+Now, before proceeding to treat antichains, we observe that the classical way to define an antichain, i.e.

 is intuitionistically ``weak'' because the both sides of the biconditional consist of negated formulae, so we cannot derive positive statements like $a = b$ when we need them since intuitionistic logic lacks double-negation elimination.
-We will alternatively consider the formula
+Thus, we choose to adopt an alternative definition and say that for any set $x$, a function $f : x \rightarrow \Ord$ on it is \emph{pairwise incomparable} if